vdhulst/idavie_docs/docs/source/how_to_demos.rst

 "How to" demos
 ==============

-.. note:: This section is under construction.
-Some elements in the videos may slightly differ from what the user actually see in the rendering of the current software.
-We apologise for the inconvenience.

 In this section we display example videos that should intuitively explain how to use iDaVIE.
+We made use of a sample data cube of the Fornax galaxy cluster, which is `available at this link <https://sites.google.com/inaf.it/meerkatfornaxsurvey/data#h.p_m3V9IHl56i6D>`_.
+The *Loni et al. (2021)* paper that gives more details about the data is `available here <https://ui.adsabs.harvard.edu/abs/2021A%26A...648A..31L/abstract>`_.
+We also use a mask that was created using the `HI Source Finding Application (SoFiA) <https://gitlab.com/SoFiA-Admin/SoFiA-2>`_.

 Explore a cube
 ^^^^^^^^^^^^^^